code-flower/main/README.md

 You can access the app in two ways:

-1. by installing the app at the [Chrome store](https://chrome.google.com/webstore/category/apps); navigating to the github page of the repo you want to visualize; and clicking the "Codeflower" tab.
+1. by installing the app as an extension for [Chrome](https://chrome.google.com/webstore/detail/codeflower/mnlengnbfpfgcfdgfpkjekoaeophmmeh) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/codeflower/?src=search).
+Once it's installed, navigate to the github page of the repo you want to visualize and click the "Codeflower" tab.

 2. by heading to [web.codeflower.la](https://web.codeflower.la), and entering the git clone url of the repo you want to visualize in the "add repo" input.